Toloka/docs/en/guide/concepts/accept.md

 1. Check the responses, click {% if locale == "en-com" %}**Accept**{% endif %} or {% if locale == "en-com" %}**Decline**{% endif %}.
 For rejected responses, enter a comment (specify the reason).

+{% endcut %}

-#### In the TSV file with the results.
-You will need the file to filter the results and process them programmatically.
+{% cut "In the TSV file with the results.
+You will need the file to filter the results and process them programmatically." %}

 {% note info %}